Link Search Menu Expand Document

 Usability

-Simply pass the list of primary keys on the operation.
+Pass the list of primary keys to the operation.

 using (var connection = new NpgsqlConnection(connectionString))